 Two sample t-test

-To collect data to be used in subsequent analyses, one needs a reliable, data integrity-proof and sustainable electronic system.
-ValGenesis is such a system which should help you collect and store such data.
-ValGenesis is designed to manage an entire Validation lifecycle electronically and remove the inefficiencies that plague paper-based processes; ValGenesis reduces the cost of the validation process by allowing optimization and stabilization of existing processes adding electronic management of validation process and procedures.
-This has shown to reduce the cost of the validation process by eliminating much of the paper-based documentation and process/procedure approvals.
+To collect data to be used in subsequent analyses, one needs a reliable, data integrity-proof, sustainable digital system like ValGenesis.
+ValGenesis is designed to manage the entire validation lifecycle digitally and remove the inefficiencies that plague paper-based processes.
+The system reduces the cost of validation by allowing you to optimize and standardize your existing cleaning processes and procedures and eliminate the pain points associated with traditional, paper-based cleaning validation.

 [i] ISO16269-6 Statistical interpretation of data – Part 6: Determination of statistical tolerance Interval

-The second stage of the validation lifecycle is called Process Qualification.
-This stage is customary and is referred to as Cleaning Validation.
-Usually, three consecutive successful runs are performed to qualify the process using well characterized, well documented and consistent cleaning procedures.
+Stage 2 of the validation lifecycle is called Process Qualification.
+Usually, 3 consecutive, successful runs are performed to qualify the process using well-documented and consistent cleaning procedures.

 Industry Expert Igor Gorsky has been a pharmaceutical industry professional for over 30 years.
 He held multiple positions with increasing responsibility at Alpharma, Wyeth and Shire.
 He worked in Production, Quality Assurance, Technical Services and Validation including an Associate Director of Global Pharmaceutical Technology at Shire Pharmaceuticals.
 He is currently holding a position of Senior Consultant at ConcordiaValsource, LLC.
 His over the years accomplishments include validation of all of the aspects of pharmaceutical and biotechnology production and quality management, technical support of multi-billion dollar drug product lines and introduction of new products onto the market.
 He had published articles and white papers in pharmaceutical professional magazines and textbooks.
 In addition he had been a presenter at Interphex.
 He is also very active with PDA participating in several Task force groups authoring PDA Technical Reports 29 (Points to Consider for Cleaning Validation) and 60 (Process Validation).
 He is leading PDA Water Interest Group.
 He holds a BS degree in Mechanical and Electrical Engineering Technology from Rochester Institute of Technology.